Agricultural Water Management in Africa

 Tafadzwanashe Mabhaudhi

-Tafadzwanashe Mabhaudhi is a Professor of Climate Change, Food Systems & Health at LSHTM, and Director of the Lancet Countdown Africa Centre.
-He applies a systems‑approach at the intersection of water, energy, food, environmental and health systems, also known as the WEF+ nexus, leading research, teaching and policy-relevant work to strengthen sustainable, climate-resilient food systems.
-In addition to his role at LSHTM, Tafadzwa is the Lead for the Water-Energy-Food-Environment Nexus for the United Nations University Institute for Water, Environment and Health (UNU-INWEH) and Director of the Institute of Natural Resources.
-He is an Extraordinary Professor at the University of Pretoria and the University of KwaZulu-Natal.
+Tafadzwanashe Mabhaudhi is a Professor of climate change, food systems & health at London School of Hygiene & Tropical Medicine (LSHTM) and serves as the Director of the Lancet Countdown Africa Centre.
+He adopts a systems approach at the intersection of water, energy, food, environmental, and health systems—commonly referred to as the WEF+ nexus—driving research, teaching and policy-relevant initiatives to strengthen sustainable, climate-resilient food systems.
+In addition to his role at LSHTM, Tafadzwa is the Lead for the Water-Energy-Food-Environment Nexus for the United Nations University Institute for Water, Environment and Health (UNU-INWEH) and the Director of the Institute of Natural Resources.
+He holds the position of Extraordinary Professor at the University of Pretoria and the University of KwaZulu-Natal, contributing extensively to academic and policy discourse on climate adaptation and sustainable development.

 AS